This enchanting creek on the Isle of Wight is a must-visit for nature lovers, says Peter Bruce

 Peter Bruce finds peace and tranquility as he meanders up Yarmouth’s pretty waterway

 Exploring the hidden Hamble

 Peter Bruce discovers the rich heritage of the Hamble as he winds his way upriver

 It is easy to see the way through the shingle banks, though you should bear in mind the variation in the offshore channels showing upon aerial photographs and be alert to further changes.

-Follow the passage between the marshland through what is called the Gutter and you will soon come to a bridge with an arrangement of scaffolding across the channel beside it, apparently designed to bar further progress.
+Follow the passage between the marshland through what is called the Gutter and you will soon come to an old causeway which, where it has collapsed in part, has been replaced with a wooden barrage across the channel.

 Having once been to the diminutive King’s Quay Creek, nature lovers will not forget its soft beauty and splendid isolation, and may well want to return.